iosjulianne/Async-SwiftUI-Combine/Ch 9/NotesChapter9.md

 ### Is it a bug or a feature?
 ### Using debounce to Further Optimize the UX
 ### Using removeDuplicates to Avoid Sending the Same Request Twice
+*removeDuplicates* will remove any duplicate events from the stream of events if they follow each other subsequently

 ## Bringing It All Together